15 Ways to Put Your Family on a Budget for the New Year

 The first task is identifying how much money comes in and how much goes out.
 Record all earnings -- net of taxes, 401(k) contributions, and health insurance premiums -- on a monthly basis.
 Then list expenses: fixed (necessary and the same every month), variable (necessary but different every month), and wants (dispensable extras).
 Divide them into categories, such as utilities, housing payments, food, healthcare, and personal, and note the associated costs.
 If you don't know exact figures, start with estimates.
-Rachel Meeks, a blogger at Small Notebook, suggests thinking in terms of "planned amounts" (lowball predictions of income and rounded-up predictions of expenses).
+Think in terms of planned amounts (lowball predictions of income and rounded-up predictions of expenses).
 Keep track of actual spending, adjust the estimates, and soon a steady monthly budget will emerge.

 What do you want out of your money?
 A financial literacy program at Duke University identifies different types of goals: long term (more than five years), midterm (one to three years), and short term (within the year).
 The mnemonic "SMART" indicates that each goal should be specific, measurable, achievable, relevant, and time framed.
 Say you want to take the family to Disneyland in two years.
 This goal is specific and measurable.
-At an estimated cost of $4,000, Disney's vacation budget estimator figures the target is achievable by saving $174 a month for the next 22 months.
+At an estimated cost of $4,000, the target is achievable by saving $174 a month for the next 23 months.
 It's relevant if children will be old enough to enjoy the experience two years hence, the set time frame.
-Download the free SMART worksheet from Duke to get started.
+The same principles can be applied to other big-ticket buys.

 Both common sense and research suggest that paying cash makes people more conscious of every dollar spent, which in turn leads to less spending.
 Some thrifty consumers use envelopes of cash allocated to particular expense categories.
 Once an envelope is empty, no more purchases of that type until the following month.